stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 ### Exercises

-In these exercises, you are going to implement some small command line applications.
+In these exercises, you are going to implement some small command-line applications.
 Some of these will potentially run forever, as they will only stop when the user enters a keyword for quitting the application.
 Such programs are no longer provably total.
 If you added the